 The first step in managing climate resilience is to identify key climate-related risks and opportunities.
 For over a decade, we have identified risks and opportunities related to both the physical impacts of climate change and a global transition to lower-carbon energy sources.
-Our response to these risks and opportunities has been guided by our Climate Change Action Plan (commenced in 2006) and our detailed Climate Adaptation Strategy (commenced in 2011).
+Our response to these risks and opportunities has been guided by our 2030 Sustainability Strategy.

-Climate-related risks will persist for the foreseeable future and the nature of these risks depends on complex factors such as policy change, technology development and market forces.
+Climate-related risks will persist and escalate for the foreseeable future and the nature of these risks depends on complex factors such as policy change, technology development and market forces.
 To accommodate this uncertainty, we incorporate scenario analysis into our climate risk assessment process to understand how climate-related risks and opportunities may evolve and impact the business over time.
 Scenario analysis is a well-established method for enhancing resilience to a range of future conditions and is a key recommendation of the TCFD.